Home - Regulation - The Nomad Residence Permits (Income Tax Rules)

 The Nomad Residence Permits (Income Tax Rules)

-The Nomad Residence Scheme is an initiative tailored to appeal remote workers and freelancers from third countries, the opportunity to live and work from Malta.
+The Nomad Residence Scheme is an initiative tailored to appeal remote workers and freelancers from third countries.

 The Nomad Residence Permits (Income Tax) Rules were transposed through LN 277 of 2023 on 7 December 2023.
 Under these regulations, individuals from Third Countries holding a valid nomad residence permit are eligible for a tax exemption in the first 12 months of residence, and to a reduced income tax rate of 10% on their chargeable income arising from “authorised work.”